Technigo/project-mongo-api/Documentation.md

 `https://book-reviews-by-elsisco.herokuapp.com/authors/:id/books`

-Displays all books connected to one author id.
+Displays the author name, the number of books and all books connected to one author id.